spoman007/reactXstarter/README.md

 # Other Options
-1. Use Learna and Yarn workspace to manage multiple packages.
+1. Use Lerna and Yarn workspace to manage multiple packages.
 Here are couple of good implementations
 https://github.com/fixerteam/React-Native-monorepo
 https://github.com/drgx/react-native-plus-web